18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Note that when we validated `next.calledWith(hubotDone).should.be.true` in
+Note that when you validated `next.calledWith(hubotDone).should.be.true` in
-`should ignore messages that do not match`, we were able to do so directly.
+`should ignore messages that do not match`, you were able to do so directly.
-This because in that case, `execute` returned `undefined` instead of a
+This was because, in that case, `execute` returned `undefined` instead of a
 `Promise`.
-In this case, since there was asynchronous work to be done,
+In this case, because there is asynchronous work to be done,
 `execute` returns a `Promise`, so we need to perform this check after the
 `Promise` resolves.

-Finally, let's verify that our new test passes:
+Finally, verify that your new test passes:

 ```sh
 $ npm test -- --grep ' execute '